 P.S.
 1. I have decided, if the students want to call me ‘Teacher’, I will ask them to say that in Khmer.
 Otherwise, they need to call me by my surname (Miss xxx) in English.
 Yup, that is very subjective. 😉

 P.S.
-2. Cambodians also call the former US presidents as Obama, Clinton and the current one as Trump.
+2. Cambodians also call the former US presidents as Obama, Clinton, Trump, etc..
 And all of these are surnames.
 So…